-For me, I needed a space that felt inspiring, a space where I wanted to hang out in, but a space that I can do some paperwork and book work in as well.
-I created a space upstairs for my kiddos last year so I knew I could eliminate that need from my office.
+We both needed a office's and decor that felt inspiring, a space where we wanted to hang out in, but also space that we could do some paperwork and book work in as well.

-Previously, I had built a long table to go in the office so that the kids could sit at the desk as well for doing home work and crafts.
-Last year, I built them a table to go in their playroom, this table was more functional for them, it kept their play items and crafts separate from things like my bills and such that I didn’t need them accidentally colouring on and cutting up.
-I felt like the long table was unnecessary and really a waste of space that in the end would just become a handy place to collect “junk.”
+Previously, Britt had built a long table to go in the office so that the kids could sit at the desk as well for doing home work and crafts.
+Last year, she built them a table to go in their playroom, this table was more functional for them, it kept their play items and crafts separate from things like her bills and such that she didn’t need them accidentally colouring on and cutting up.
+She felt like the long table was unnecessary and really a waste of space that in the end would just become a handy place to collect “junk.”

-Step #2 - Prioritize & Be Practical with your Home Office Needs
+Step #3 - Prioritize & Be Practical with your Home Office decor Needs

-The next thing that really changed how I thought about my office was:
+The next thing that really changed how we thought about our office was:

 - What do I really need to have accessible on a daily basis?